awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DB2.md

 # Using IBM Db2 for Linux, Unix, and Windows database \(Db2 LUW\) as a source for AWS DMS<a name="CHAP_Source.DB2"></a>

 You can migrate data from an IBM Db2 for Linux, Unix, and Windows \(Db2 LUW\) database to any supported target database using AWS Database Migration Service \(AWS DMS\)\.

-AWS DMS supports the following versions of Db2 LUW as migration sources:
-+ Version 9\.7, with all Fix Packs supported
-+ Version 10\.1, with all Fix Packs supported
-+ Version 10\.5, with all Fix Packs supported except for Fix Pack 5
-+ Version 11\.1, with all Fix Packs supported
-+ Version 11\.5, Mods \(0\-8\) with only Fix Pack 0 supported
+For information about versions of Db2 on Linux, Unix, and Windows that AWS DMS supports as a source, see [Sources for AWS DMS](CHAP_Introduction.Sources.md)\.

 You can use Secure Sockets Layer \(SSL\) to encrypt connections between your Db2 LUW endpoint and the replication instance\.
 For more information on using SSL with a Db2 LUW endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.SSL.md)\.